THE MADMAN

-Born on February 10, 2000, to a trial lawyer and a Cal Berkeley English grad, Jack grew up in Marin County where he was introduced to great cinema at an early age.
-His mom handed him Casablanca—Jack found Mongol.
-At five.
-From that moment, the visual medium became obsession.
-He began drawing and scripting graphic novels by eight, but perfectionism drove him away from illustration and straight into screenwriting by ten.
+Born in San Francisco, California, on February 10, 2000, to a trial lawyer and a Cal Berkeley–educated English major, Jack Chase grew up in Marin County, the same enclave that shaped future influences like David Fincher and George Lucas.
+There, he was introduced to great cinema at an early age.
+His mother handed him Casablanca—Jack found Mongol.
+He was five.
+From that moment, the visual medium became an obsession.
+By seven, he was drawing and scripting graphic novels; by ten, perfectionism had steered him away from illustration and into screenwriting.
 He hasn’t stopped since.

 At twelve, he directed his first short film—a Nerf-gun-fueled gang war that went semi-viral among local parents before being memory-holed forever.
 It was chaotic, hilarious, and probably would've been his first cult classic if he hadn't been forced to delete it.